Globally distribute a free comprehensive curriculum for becoming molded by Christ through His Scriptures

-This heatmap, which is updated nightly, shows the geographic concentration of those people who've been served by our ministry during the past week.
+The heatmap below, which is updated nightly, shows the geographic concentration of those people who've been served through our entire ministry effort during the past day.

 Are actual people using The Holy Books materials and services this much?
 How do you know this isn't just bots or something like that?

 We take this issue very seriously and have devoted considerable time and resources so that we can be confident in our descriptions of who and where we serve.
 This map only shows usage from real people.
 Everything else is filtered out.

 Thankfully, we have the expertise and computational power available to use Botlab's Nameles system, the most advanced web traffic fraud detection software available.
 This is the same system that the World Federation of Advertisers recommends to its members to prevent ad fraud.
 Nothing is perfect this side of heaven, but that system is state of the art.